Estimate Time6 min

 Since its introduction in 1965, Medicare was designed to cover only a portion of a retiree's health care needs.
 "Original Medicare" includes 2 parts: Part A, hospitalization coverage, and Part B, physicians and outpatient services.
 Only selected services are covered, and costs are shared between Medicare and you.

-When it's time for you to sign up for Medicare, you have 3 primary options: You can choose to pay what Medicare doesn't cover from your own pocket, buy supplemental insurance, such as Medigap, or buy an all-in-one policy called a Medicare Advantage Plan.
+When it's time for you to sign up for Medicare, you have 3 primary options: You can choose to pay what Medicare doesn't cover from your own pocket; you can buy supplemental insurance, such as a Medicare Supplement plan (aka "Medigap"); or you can buy an all-in-one policy called a Medicare Advantage Plan.

-Medigap plans are sold by private insurance companies and are identified by capital letters—A, B, C, D, F, G, K, L, M, and N.1 Each lettered plan, regardless of the insurance company, must offer the same standardized features.
-After January 1, 2020, beneficiaries eligible for Medicare are no longer offered Plan F and Plan C. Beneficiaries who are already in Plan F and Plan C can continue their coverage as it is.
+Supplemental insurance plans are sold by private insurance companies and are identified by capital letters: A, B, C, D, F, G, K, L, M, and N.1 Each lettered plan, regardless of the insurance company, must offer the same standardized features.
+After January 1, 2020, beneficiaries who are newly eligible for Medicare are no longer offered Plan F and Plan C. Beneficiaries who are already in Plan F and Plan C can continue their coverage as it is.

-Here are 4 common reasons retirees choose to add Medigap to traditional Medicare.
+Here are 4 common reasons retirees choose to add a Medicare Supplement plan to traditional Medicare.

-1. Medigap can eliminate most of your Parts A and B out-of-pocket costs.
+1. A Medicare Supplement plan can eliminate some to most of your Parts A and B out-of-pocket costs.
 Generally, under Medicare, you are responsible for a portion of the cost after deductibles.
-Your Medigap insurance may pay for your portion of coinsurance, copays, and other costs you owe.
+A Medicare Supplement plan may pay for your portion of coinsurance, copays, and other costs you owe.

-2. Medigap may help with long-term care.
-While Medigap does not provide long-term care (LTC) insurance, its policies can extend certain qualifying medical services that are received as part of LTC, such as stays in a hospital or skilled nursing facility.
+2. A Medicare Supplement plan can extend certain qualifying medical services.
+While a Medicare Supplement plan does not provide long-term care (LTC) insurance, its policies can extend certain qualifying medical services that are received as part of LTC, such short-term stays in a skilled nursing facility or hospice, and, in certain instances, medically necessary home health benefits.

-3. Medigap covers some emergency health care needs when traveling abroad.2 The Medigap lifetime limit for coverage when traveling abroad is $50,000.
+3. A Medicare Supplement plan may cover some emergency health care needs when traveling abroad.
+2 The Medicare Supplement plan lifetime limit for coverage when traveling abroad is $50,000.
 If you want more coverage than that, you might want to consider travel insurance, including medical evacuation insurance for emergencies overseas.
 Pricing will depend on where you are going, your age, and how long you will be traveling.
+Note: Benefit availability and coverage may vary, based on the Medicare Supplement plan.

-4. Medigap generally lets you keep your doctors.
-Still, it's important to check with your doctors, specialists, hospitals, and medical facilities to make sure they accept the exact insurance company and Medigap policy you are considering.
+4. A Medicare Supplement plan generally lets you keep your doctors.
+Still, it's important to confirm with your doctors, specialists, hospitals, and medical facilities that they accept Medicare and that they accept the exact insurance company and Medicare Supplement plan you are considering.

-You can enroll in a Medigap plan after you've enrolled in Medicare Part B. Generally, there are 2 time periods when you'll be eligible without any medical underwriting or worry about pre-existing conditions.
+You can enroll in a Medicare Supplement plan after you've enrolled in Medicare Part B. Generally, there are 2 time periods when you'll be eligible without any medical underwriting or worrying about pre-existing conditions:

-• You've turned 65 and enrolled in Part B. In this "initial enrollment period," you have 6 months to select and enroll in a Medigap policy.
+• You've turned 65 and enrolled in Part B. In this "open enrollment period," you have 6 months to select and enroll in a Medicare Supplement plan.

 • You are older than 65 and losing employer coverage.
-Once you enroll in Medicare Part B, you'll have 6 months to buy a Medigap policy.
+Once you enroll in Medicare Part B, you'll have 6 months to buy a Medicare Supplement plan.

-If you miss your initial 6-month enrollment window, insurance companies generally require medical underwriting and you can be denied coverage, or may have to pay a higher premium for a Medigap policy, sometimes substantially higher.
+If you miss your initial 6-month enrollment window, insurance companies generally may require medical underwriting and you can be denied coverage, or may have to pay a higher premium for a Medicare Supplement plan, sometimes substantially higher.

 As time passes, you can switch plans based on cost or a different level of coverage, but do so cautiously.
 Do not stop paying premiums on your existing plan before you find a new plan that will accept you.
 Switching by choice usually means you'll be subject to medical underwriting.
 Higher costs or outright denial may be the outcome.

 When deciding how much gap coverage you'll need, it's important to think about your health situation at age 65 and how healthy you might be at 75, 85, and 95.
-Steve Feinschreiber, senior vice president at Fidelity Financial Solutions, offers 4 guidelines to consider as you shop for Medigap insurance:
+Steve Feinschreiber, senior vice president at Fidelity Financial Solutions, offers 4 guidelines to consider as you shop for a Medicare Supplement plan:

 1. Don't overestimate the status or durability of your good health.
 "Consider the practical reality of needing more insurance as you age," advises Feinschreiber.
 "Even elite athletes run into health problems as they move through the decades."